QuixThe2nd/star-file-system/README.md

 The client has the option to choose the granularity of this.
 For example for a 20 byte file, they could choose to do 10x challenges of 200 difficulty, 5x challenges of 400 difficulty, or any other combination.

 Difficulty is calculated using the probability of finding that hash.
-For example a difficulty of 100 would mean that on average you would have had to hash 100 times before finding a matching hash.
+For example a difficulty of 100 would mean that on average you would have to hash 100 times before finding a valid hash.
 Below is the formula to calculate the difficulty:
 ```ts
 function hashMeetsDifficulty(sha256Hash: bigint, difficulty: bigint = 100n): boolean {
   const maxValue = (BigInt(1) << BigInt(256)) - BigInt(1)